LaunchCodeEducation/intro-to-professional-web-dev-wiki/Class-3-(Strings-&-Arrays).md

 1. There are 2 open ended Check Your Understanding questions in the strings chapter.
 Spend time discussing each one:
    1. Given ``word = 'Rutabaga'``, why does ``word.length`` return the integer 8, but ``word[8]`` is undefined?
    1. Given ``pet = 'cat'``, why do the statements ``console.log(pet + 's');`` and ``pet += 's';`` NOT violate the immutability of strings?
-1. Zero-based indexing.
+1. Zero-based indexing
-1. Live code examples for using ``split`` and ``join`` to convert between strings and arrays.
+1. Live code examples for using ``split`` and ``join`` to convert between strings and arrays
-1. Students need more practice with template literals:
+1. Students need more practice with the following related to template literals:
-   1. Use back-ticks instead of quotes.
+   1. Using back-ticks instead of quotes.
-   1. Use ``${}`` to insert variables.
+   1. Using ``${}`` to insert variables.
-1. Emphasize the difference between what an array method _returns_ vs. how that method affects the original array.
+1. Emphasize the difference between what an array method _returns_ vs. how that method affects the original array
 1. As time permits:
    1. Review method chaining.
    1. Discuss the quirks in how JavaScript sorts an array of numbers and how we work around this.